-BT faces its emissions problems head on–and has been doing so for some time.
-“Over the last 20 years, BT has been on a consistent, 2-pronged mission to dramatically reduce its ‘carbon intensity’, or to abate carbon–which means using much less carbon to generate each kilowatt of electricity,” said Dunne, “Prong #1 is Energy Efficiency–through hardware advances like smart metering and other technological advances–and through softer approaches like employee engagement.
+“Over the last 20 years, BT has been on a consistent, two-pronged mission to dramatically reduce its ‘carbon intensity’, or to abate carbon–which means using much less carbon to generate each kilowatt of electricity,” said Dunne.
+“Prong #1 is Energy Efficiency–through hardware advances like smart metering and other technological advances–and through softer approaches like employee engagement.
 Prong #2 is Renewable Energy.
-Since 2012, BT has derived 100% of its electricity for its UK operations from renewables–through on-site solar and 20-year Power Purchase Agreements (PPA’s) of renewable energy.
-And we’re aiming to make this 100% clean energy worldwide by 2020.”
+Since 2012, BT has derived 100 percent of its electricity for its UK operations from renewables–through on-site solar and 20-year Power Purchase Agreements (PPA’s) of renewable energy.
+And we’re aiming to make this 100 percent clean energy worldwide by 2020.”

 Abating Carbon, And Fast, is Net Good